-Brucellosis (Bang's disease) is caused by a bacterium of the genus Brucella.
+Brucellosis (Bang's disease) is caused by a bacterium.
 Infections may cause:

 - Abortions

 - Stillborn or weak calves

-- Retained placentas
+- Retained placentas •

 The milk ring test is used to identify Brucellosis in cattle.

 Undulant fever is the human equivalent of brucellosis.
 Drinking raw milk contaminated with Brucella bacteria is the means of contracting the disease.